DjangoGirls/tutorial/css/README.md

 ### Configure static files in Django

 First, we need to create a folder to store our static files in.
-Go ahead and create a folder called `static` inside your (parent) `mysite` folder.
+Go ahead and create a folder called `static` inside your `djangogirls` folder.

-    mysite
+    static
-        └───static
+    manage.py

 Now we need to tell Django how it can find it.
-Open up the `mysite/mysite/settings.py` file, scroll to the bottom of it and add the following lines:
+Open up the `mysite/settings.py` file, scroll to the bottom of it and add the following lines:

     STATICFILES_DIRS = (
         os.path.join(BASE_DIR, "static"),